chriseyre2000/contentful-to-neo4j/README.md

 Known issues:

 - Embedded images are not referenced from markdown fields.
-- There is an outstanding issue when data to too big to return in one batch - currently can't recover from a 400 failure.
+- Commits to neo4j are currently in a single transaction so can be slow for large contentful spaces.

 Working with a graphene database hosted in heroku
 =================================================